Tales

 - Come on, Milo, be nice to your little friends!
 Intervened Mrs Owl.

-Suddenly, the little badger stopped straight: There was something in the trees.
+Suddenly the little badger stopped dead in his tracks: There was something in the trees.

 - I’ll see, I’ll see!
 Says Prosper as he begins to climb.